Euboea: Geography and climate

 Euboea was believed to have originally formed part of the mainland, and to have been separated from it by an earthquake.
 This is fairly probable, because it lies in the neighbourhood of a fault line, and both Thucydides and Strabo write that the northern part of the island had been shaken at different periods.
 In the neighbourhood of Chalcis, both to the north and the south, the bays are so confined as to make plausible the story of Agamemnon's fleet having been detained there by contrary winds.
 The Euripus Strait is narrowest, only 40 m, at Chalcis itself.
 The extraordinary changes of tide that take place in this passage have been a subject of note since classical times, and it was so feared by sailors that the principal line of traffic from the north of the Aegean to Athens used to bypass Chalcis and the Euboic Sea.
 At one moment the current runs like a river in one direction, and shortly afterwards with equal velocity in the other.
 A bridge was first constructed here in the twenty-first year of the Peloponnesian War (410 BC).

 Geography and nature divide the island itself into three distinct parts: the fertile and forested north (which suffered major damage in the August 2021 forest fires); the forested mountainous centre, with agriculture limited to the coastal valleys; and the barren south.

 The main mountains include Dirfi (1743 m), Kantili (1246 m), Pyxaria (1341 m) in the northeast and Ochi (1394 m) in the south.
-The neighboring gulfs are the Pagasetic Gulf in the north, Malian Gulf, North Euboean Gulf in the west, the Euboic Sea and the Petalion Gulf.
+The neighboring gulfs are the Pagasetic Gulf in the north, the Malian Gulf and North Euboean Gulf in the west, and the South Euboean Gulf and Petalion Gulf in the south.
 The Petalioi archipelago lies to the southwest, while the Monilia islands lie to the west.

 With a total land area of 3684 km², the island had a population of 198,130 at the 2001 census.

 Most of the island features a hot-summer Mediterranean climate (Köppen climate classification: Csa) with hot, dry summers and cool, wet winters.